Kothar-Labs/MatrixCGDemo/README.md

 - Open `Mat_demo.properties` and change `INPUT_SOURCE` to "matadata.txt".
 - Run the file `Mat_demo.java`.

-[=If it does not work then do it again, if it does not work still, restart your computer.=]

 ## Notice
 - Matrix transformation module does have an interface currently.
-It would probably be online tomorrow,
+It would probably be online tomorrow.